 Accepting Kentucky Players

-The absolutely top choice for us when it comes to US friendly Super Bowl betting is BetOnline Sportsbook.
+The absolutely top choice for us when it comes to US friendly sports betting is BetOnline Sportsbook.
 They welcome players from Kentucky and offer a few fantastic bonus offers.
 New players will get a 50% match bonus up to $2500 for your first deposit.
 Returning customers receive a 25% match worth up to $1000 on every deposit for as long as you are a customer there.
 A lifetime bonus offer certainly sets them apart from just about every other sportsbook.
 Their mobile betting app is well designed and compatible with most service providers and mobile devices.
 Their live betting features are strong and can be accessed from their website or their mobile app.
-Their live betting features are available for Betting on Super Bowl LII.
+Their live betting features are available for multiple sports categories.

 Is Online Sports Betting Legal In Kentucky?